 POLITICS - Good god, what the hell have we done to ourselves?
 Christ, it's not even necessary to love one another; simple decency would be enough.
 As I mentioned before, I kind of was responsible for the Arab Spring.
 At least the first, hopeful, phase.
 We need a little of that here, dontchya think?
-Don'the like Trump?
+Don't like Trump?
 Stand and fight!

 MY DECADENT LIFESTYLE - Going to the opera, going to ballgames, going to the movies, riding my bike, taking pictures, having sex occasionally, getting on an airplane every now and then to see some other part of the world; isn't it all so very overconsumptive and self indulgent and 1%ish when there's war, poverty, and starvation in the world?
 Isn't that why they hate us?
 Shouldn't I be up against the wall when the Revolution comes?
 And how am I going to keep on paying for all this shit?

 THE REVOLUTION - Soon may it come.